csediwakar/EC2-Launch-Terraform/README.md

-# EC2-Launch-Terraform
+# aws-infrastructure
-Sample code to launch and create an ec2 instance
+This will have the code to create the infrastructure in the AWS Account